thehapax/bitshares.foundation/_workers/2019-02-marketing-interviews-articles-and-visibility.md

 # Support

-- **Linda Tian**, Secretary Genereal of Global Graphene Blockchain Application Center (http://gbacenter.org/), active member in chinese BitShares community, will be assisting in all matters that need support from the chinese community
+- **Linda Tian**, Secretary Genereal of Global Graphene Blockchain Application Center (http://gbacenter.org/), active member in chinese BitShares community, will be assisting in all matters that need support from the chinese community (Task Communication)